Yawning is a symptom of adderall,

 the way the Cheshire Cat entreats Alice

-and then abandons her to curiosity,
+abandoning her to curiosity, disappearing

-disappearing his limbs until there is
+his limbs until all that remains

-only a puzzling, catenary grin.
+is a floating, catenary grin.

-You’re not focused so much as you’re
+You’re not focused so much

-inclined to be focused, catecholamine
+as you’re inclined to be focused,

-masquerading as epinephrine and dopamine.
+with something masquerading as epinephrine

-Euphoria is the absence of distraction,
+and dopamine.
+Euphoria is the absence

-the state of readiness, and readiness is all.
+of distraction, the readiness that is all.